-A law passed in December 2017 introduced, in the event of a change of tax residence during the calendar year, a limitation on certain tax benefits.
-This limitation is applied pro rata temporis.
+A law of December 2017 introduced, in the event of a change of tax residence during the calendar year, a limitation on certain tax benefits.
+The latter limitation is applied prorata temporis.

 In general, capital gains are tax free in Belgium.
 Only capital gains on Belgian real estate (short-term assets) may be taxable under certain conditions.

-Inheritance tax rules and rates differ based on the Belgian region in which the deceased had his/her fiscal residence.
+Inheritance tax rules and taxes differ according to the Region where the deceased had his/her fiscal residence in Belgium.

 Substantial differences exist between the rates applied by each regional authority.
-Special rules apply with respect to the transfer of a family-owned business and to the transfer of a family home to a surviving spouse, legal cohabitant, or other cohabitant (except in direct line).
-Readers should obtain up-to-date information regarding these rules, and may reach out to Grant Thornton’s PCS Department to do so.
+Special rules apply with respect to the transfer of a family-owned business and to the transfer of a family home to a surviving spouse, legal cohabitant or other cohabitant (except in direct line).
+Readers should obtain up-to-date information regarding these rules.

 Inheritance taxes and gift taxes on donations of immovable property are levied according to sliding scales, depending on the beneficiary’s relationship to the deceased or donor.
 However, preferential flat rates apply to gifts of movable property.

-Gifts are subject to gift taxes (subject to many potential exceptions).
-Transfer taxes apply to various asset (primarily property) transfers and leases at rates ranging from 0.2% to 12.5%.
+Gifts are subject to gift taxes (but many exceptions can apply).
+Transfer taxes apply to various asset (principally property) transfers and leases at rates ranging from 0.2% to 12.5%.

-The expatriate’s Belgian tax residency status will determine whether investment income such as interest, dividends, etc., will be subject to Belgian income tax.
+The expatriate’s Belgian tax residency status will determine whether investment income such as interest, dividends etc., will become liable to Belgian income tax.

-Interest income is generally subject to a withholding tax of 30% (15% under some conditions).
-Dividend income is taxed at a rate of 30%.
-Expatriates qualifying for the special non-resident tax status may be subject to tax only on Belgian source interest and dividend income.
+Interests are in principal subject to a withholding tax of 30% (15% under some conditions).
+Dividends are taxed at a rate of 30%.
+Expatriates qualifying for the special non-resident tax status may only be taxed on Belgian source interest and dividend income.

 Where duties are performed in Belgium, a charge to Belgian Social Security may arise.
-When the expatriate is treated as an employee, he/she will be subject to personal social security contributions of 13.07%.
-This rate applies to the monthly gross compensation and has no maximum limit.
-The employer will also be required to contribute about 25% of the relevant income and benefits to the Belgian social security system.
+When the expatiate is treated as an employee, he/she will be subject to personal social security contributions of 13.07%, this rate applies to the monthly gross compensation without ceiling.
+The employer will also be required to contribute about 25% of the relevant income and benefits to Belgian social security system.

-Social security contributions must be collected at source along with withholding taxes.
+Social security contributions must be collected at source along with the withholding taxes.